nmattei/cmps3160/syllabus.md

 * CMPS-3160/3160: Introduction to Data Science
 * Tulane University
 * 3 Credit Hours
-* Prerequisite Courses: CMPS 1600 Intro to Computer Science II and CMPS/MATH 2170 Discrete Mathematics, or consent of instructor.
+* Prerequisite Courses: CMPS 1100  Foundations of Programming or CMPS 1500  Intro to Computer Science I, or consent of instructor.

 ## Time and Location
 * **Lectures:** Tuesdays and Thursdays